limitlessloop/vets.gov-status/README.md

 ## Design Context and Details

-The executive scorecard has a main landing page `index.html` that provides the vets.gov vision statement as context for the project.
+The executive scorecard has a main landing page `index.html` that provides the va.gov vision statement as context for the project.

-The six most important data points on the impact of vets.gov are presented in a set of "tiles."
+The six most important data points on the impact of va.gov are presented in a set of "tiles."
 These are rotated and may be customized for ahead of briefings to key stakeholders.

 A set of summary metrics over time are conveyed in series of charts in a tab group.
 The metrics are presented as weekly data to smooth out some of the day-to-day variance and provide a long-term trend view.
 The tabs are used to conserve visual space.
 The data for the charts is pulled in at build time from csv files in the `_data` directory.
 Those csv files are updated using Python scripts in `scripts` directory.

-Each significant feature or function of vets.gov gets its own "tile" in the project section.
+Each significant feature or function of va.gov gets its own "tile" in the project section.
 They are grouped by which of the parts of vision statement they fulfill.
 Completed features are links to detailed scorecard boards.
 "Coming soon" features can also be displayed.
 This section is constructed at build time from the contents of the `_board` directory.

 There are special call-out sections for the human-centered design work and progress of migrations.